Red0tt/How-To-Make-Anything-/WEEK.1_3D SCAN/3D SCAN.md

 2. The model is bad: Try to take more photos from different perspectives.
 3. THe model combined different things (in pictures) to Mr.Holmes : try to use "mask"
 4. MAYBE MR.Holmes's texture(soft) is not suitable: change the object.

+**REFLECTION**
+1. The fluffy, smooth and transparent material is not allowed!

 **OUTPUT**